ll.pysql – Database import script

 Bases:

-command checks that there are no compilation errors in the active database schema.
+check_errorscommand checks that there are no compilation errors in the active database schema.
 If there are, an exception will be raised.For the rest of the parameters see the base class

-key will be ignored).
+_DatabaseCommand(but the value of theraise_exceptionskey will be ignored).

 - class ll.pysql.scp[source]